wagiminator/CH32V003-USB-Joystick/README.md

 The CH32V003 series is a collection of industrial-grade general-purpose microcontrollers that utilize the QingKe RISC-V2A core design supporting the RV32EC instruction set.
 These microcontrollers are equipped with various features such as a 48MHz system main frequency, 16KB flash, 2KB SRAM, 2.7V - 5.5V supply voltage support, a single-wire serial debug interface, low power consumption, and an ultra-small package.
 Additionally, the CH32V003 series includes a built-in set of components including a DMA controller, a 10-bit ADC, op-amp comparators, multiple timers, and standard communication interfaces such as USART, I2C, and SPI.

 ## Building Instructions
-1. Take the Gerber files and send them to a PCB manufacturer of your choosing.
-They will use these files to create the circuit board for your device.
+1. Take the Gerber files (the *zip* file inside the *hardware* folder) and upload them to a PCB (printed circuit board) manufacturer of your choice (e.g., [JLCPCB](https://jlcpcb.com/)).
+They will use these files to create the circuit board for your device and send it to you.
 2. Once you have the PCB, you can start soldering the components onto it.
 Use the BOM (bill of materials) and schematic as a guide to make sure everything is connected correctly.
+You can find the corresponding files in the *hardware* folder.
 3. Upload the firmware by following the instructions in the next section (see below).
-4. To create the case for your device, use the STL files with your 3D printer.
+4. To create the case for your device, use the *stl* files in the *3dprint* folder with your 3D printer.
 Make sure to use transparent filament for the ring.
 5. After printing, secure the PCB to the bottom of the case using four self-tapping M2x5mm screws.
 6. Next, glue the ring from the bottom into the circular recess in the top of the case.
 7. Finally, assemble the case.
 Your device is now ready to use!